 A lot of travelers skip São Paulo when visiting Brazil, choosing to go to Rio de Janeiro and other parts of the country instead.

-This sprawling metropolis shouldn’t be skilled.
+This sprawling metropolis shouldn’t be skipped.

 Originally inhabited by the indigenous Tupi people, Portuguese Jesuit priests colonized the area in 1554.
 The settlement remained small until the 18th-century gold rush in the northern region of Minas Gerais, during which explorers passed through São Paulo on their way to seek their fortunes.
 After the gold ran out, sugar and coffee, grown on plantations fueled by the forced labor of enslaved Africans, became central to São Paulo’s development as an economic center.